gorkang/jsPsychMonkeys/README.md

 - `big_container = TRUE` Sets the Shared memory size (/dev/shm) to 2 gigabytes.
 This is useful to avoid long/complex protocols to crash

-- `disable_web_security = TRUE` If you are running a local protocol that loads external files (e.g. consent form in a html file), you may need this
+- `disable_web_security = TRUE` If you are running a local protocol that loads external files (e.g. consent form in a html file), you may need this.
+Only works with chrome.

+- `console_logs = TRUE` Store the browser's console logs.
+Only works with chrome.